Foundations of regular variation on topological spaces: Regular variation in metric spaces and Banach spaces

-The condition on $\sS$ imposed in Lemma~\ref{lemma:Lipschitz} is satisfied for all metric exclusion ideals.
-The following result infers the regular variation property of a random element from the regular variation property of a net of random elements which approximate it.
+If the ideal $\sS$ contains an envelope of every set belonging to it (as assumed in Lemma~\ref{lemma:Lipschitz}), then the ideal is topologically consistent; this condition is satisfied for all metric exclusion ideals.
+By the property of ideals, if an ideal contains the $r$-envelope $A^r$ for some $r>0$, it also contains the envelopes $A^s$ for all $s<r$.
+The following result derives the regular variation of a random element from the regular variation property of a net of random elements that approximate it.